spasquino/capstone_CityOfBoston/README.md

 # Sara–Sasha Capstone
 **Framework to prepare geospatial data and apply pseudosampling for rodent activity analysis in Boston**

-This repository contains the data preparation and sampling workflow developed for the Sara–Sasha MIT Capstone project.
-The code integrates multiple Boston datasets — including 311 rodent complaints, survey data, sidewalk maps, and census block information — into a unified feature set for later predictive modeling.
+This repository contains the data preparation, sampling workflow and predictive/descriptive models developed for the City of Boston - MIT Capstone project.
+The original code integrates multiple Boston datasets — including 311 rodent complaints, survey data, sidewalk maps, and census block information — into a unified feature set for later predictive modeling.
+The data is not included in this repository for confidenciality reasons.

-All original Jupyter notebooks have been converted into pure Python scripts for easier reproducibility, automation, and integration into pipelines.
-The repository now contains both the converted `.py` files and existing helper modules/configurations.

 ## Current Capabilities
 - **Feature extraction** – Clean, merge, and encode geographic/demographic predictors from multiple raw datasets.